ui3TD/IM-FastForward/README.md

 }

 ```
 4. Edit the .cs to develop your mod.

+Tips:
+- Open `Assembly-CSharp.dll` in [dnSpy](https://github.com/dnSpy/dnSpy/releases/tag/v6.1.8) to explore the game's code to figure out what to patch.
+- Check out official Harmony documentation [here](https://harmony.pardeike.net/articles/intro.html).
-Check out [this tutorial](https://outward.fandom.com/wiki/Mod_development_guide/Harmony) for more info, but ignore the Awake() method.
+- Check out [this tutorial](https://outward.fandom.com/wiki/Mod_development_guide/Harmony) for more info, but ignore the Awake() method.
 IM-HarmonyIntegration does it automatically.

-Visit the [Idol Manager Official Discord](https://discord.com/invite/83ywHbP) to discuss with others in the modding community.
+- Visit the [Idol Manager Official Discord](https://discord.com/invite/83ywHbP) to discuss with others in the modding community.